Akashdeep714/leetcode-solutions/solutions/0009-palindrome-number/README.md

 ## 📝 Problem

-Determine whether an integer reads the same forward and backward.
+Determine whether an integer is a palindrome (reads the same forward and backward) without converting it to a string.

 ---

 ## 💡 Intuition

-The solution works directly with the digits.
-It repeatedly takes the last digit and uses it to build the number in reverse, then compares the result with the original value.
+A number is a palindrome if reversing its digits yields the exact original value.
+Negative numbers are never palindromes because of the minus sign.
+By repeatedly stripping off the last digit of the number using modulo operations and appending it to a new number, we can reverse the integer mathematically and compare it to the original.

 ---

 ## 🧠 Algorithmic Pattern

-> **🔢 Digit Manipulation**
+> **Math / Digit Manipulation**

 ---

 ## 🚀 Approach

-1. Keep the original value available for the final comparison.
+1. Check if `x` is negative; if so, immediately return `false` because negative signs prevent palindrome symmetry.
+2. Initialize a temporary variable `n` equal to `x` to keep the original value of `x` intact, and set `revNum` to `0`.
+3. Loop while `n` is greater than `0`.
-2. Extract the last digit using modulo 10.
+4. Extract the last digit of `n` using `d = n % 10`.
-3. Append that digit to the reversed number.
+5. Append `d` to `revNum` by multiplying `revNum` by `10` and adding `d`.
-4. Remove the processed digit using integer division by 10.
+6. Remove the last digit from `n` using integer division `n = n / 10`.
-5. Compare the reversed number with the original value.
+7. After the loop, compare `revNum` to `x` and return `true` if they are equal, or `false` otherwise.

 ---

 ## ✅ Why This Works

-Reversing all digits produces exactly the number obtained by reading the input from right to left.
-The two values are equal exactly when the input is a palindrome.
+The operation `n % 10` isolates the rightmost digit of `n`, and `revNum * 10 + d` appends this digit to `revNum`, effectively processing the digits of `x` from right to left.
+Integer division `n / 10` shifts `n` right by one decimal place.
+Once all digits are processed, `revNum` contains the exact reverse of `x`, making `revNum == x` a direct and accurate symmetry test.

 ---